vsiddhu/QInfMathematica/README.md

 objects, intended to be useful in teaching and understanding quantum information.
 Some of these functions/objects modify or call others in [Quantum Information Programs in Mathematica](https://quantum.phys.cmu.edu/QPM/).
-These functions/objects functions are also [available](RBGCode) in this repository.
+These functions/objects are also [available](RBGCode) within this repository.

 ## Author